sambrez/README-Generator/README.md

   There are no contribution guidelines.

   ### Tests
-  There are no written tests.
+  There were no tests written for this project.

   ### Licensing
   Apache License 2.0